eMaerthin/microevolution-phones/README.md

 # microevolution-phones
-This repo stores ideas and approached to the microevolution of individual speaker's phonemes retrieved from recordings found on youtube
+This repo stores ideas and approaches to the microevolution of individual speaker's phonemes retrieved from recordings found on youtube

 ## Set-up
 The project is written in python.
 It requires setting the environment using Pipenv.
 First ensure that `pipenv` is already installed - if not, type `pip install pipenv`.